Everything You Need to Know About Matcha

 The most common ways to drink and prepare matcha include:

-- Matcha Latte – This is one of the more popular options, which is simply preparing the matcha traditionally, as explained above, and then adding steamed milk.
+- Matcha Latte: This is one of the more popular options.
+You simply prepare the matcha traditionally, as explained above, and then add steamed milk.

-Below we provide instructions for how to create a delicious coconut matcha latte!
+Below are instructions for how to create a delicious coconut matcha latte!
 We love the flavor of coconut with the matcha, but you can choose your favorite milk.

 Coconut Matcha Latte Recipe